Okeanos/ssh-cert-demo/README.md

 ### Docker with Docker Compose

 1. Run the `setup.sh` script to generate an SSH certificate authority & SSH certificates.
-2. Run `docker compose up -d` to start the stack
+2. Run `deploy.sh` to start the stack (includes generating the SSH certificates and `docker compose up -d`)

 ### FCOS Based using VirtualBox